Dog Dehydration Causes

 To check if your dog is already dehydrated try the following:

-- Check your dog’s circulatory response time.
-When you apply pressure to your dog’s gums the area under your finger should turn pale and then when you release this pressure the gums should return to their normal pink/red color within 2 seconds.
-If the color returns slowly this means your dog may be having circulation problems which could be caused from dehydration.
+3. Assess your dog’s circulatory response time by gently applying pressure to their gums.
+The area under your finger should briefly turn pale, and upon releasing the pressure, the gums should promptly return to their normal pink or red color within a 2-second timeframe.
+If the color returns slowly, it may indicate potential circulation issues in your dog, which could be linked to dehydration.

 Enjoy the summer weather with your dogs but remember to have the essentials like water to keep you and your pet safe.
 It’s easy to go out and enjoy the hot days but preparing before you go out on a walk, a beach day, or a road trip will ensure that everyone has a good time, including your dog!